mcclatchy-southeast/hoa-foreclosures/README.md

                   'CONDOMINIUM ASSN', "OWNERS' ASSN", "OWNERS' ASSN", 'HOMEWONERS', 'COMMUNITY PROPERTY', 'TOWNHOME ASSOC', 'TOWNHOME ASSN', 'CONDOMINIUM UNIT OWNERS', 'HOMEOWNERS ASSOCIATION', 'HOME OWNERS ASSOCIATION', "HOMEOWNERS'S ASSOCIATION"

-This produced approximately 10,400 HOA's.
+This produced approximately 10,400 HOA's filing more than 50,000 cases, mostly for claim of liens and foreclosures.
 But the HOA names needed cleaning due to the different spellings of the same entity, such as:
                   "ABC123 HOMEOWNER'S ASSN", "ABC123 HOA", "ABC 123 HOME OWNERS ASSOCIATION".

 To get the most accurate count of HOA plaintiffs, we used a combination of [OpenRefine](https://openrefine.org/), an open-source data cleaning tool, and manual reviews and checks.
 This provided a more accurate count of approximately 5,700 HOA's.